VTrans-Rail/Project-Web-GIS/WebSetup.md

     - Zoom to
     - Set the Double click action to `Zoom to`.
   - Dock this below the `Latest Asset Projects` widget

+9. Add a List widget for the `Project Status Points` data
+  - Title: `Latest Asset Updates`
+  - Sort by `created_date` descending
+  - Set the Description to `{ProjectManager} - {created_date}`
+  - Enable the following feature actions
+    - Show pop-up
+    - Highlight
+    -  Pan to
+    - Select
+    - Zoom to
+    - Set the Double click action to `Zoom to`.
+  - Dock this below the `Latest Asset Projects` widget

+10. Add a List widget for the `Project Status Points` data
+  - Title: `Latest Asset Updates`
+  - Sort by `created_date` descending
+  - Set the Description to `{ProjectManager} - {created_date}`
+  - Enable the following feature actions
+    - Show pop-up
+    - Highlight
+    -  Pan to
+    - Select
+    - Zoom to
+    - Set the Double click action to `Zoom to`.
+  - Dock this below the `Latest Asset Projects` widget